grafana/grafana/docs/sources/image-rendering/_index.md

 ## Install Grafana Image Renderer plugin

-> Starting from Grafana v7.0.0, all PhantomJS support has been removed.
+> **Note:** Starting from Grafana v7.0.0, all PhantomJS support has been removed.
 Please use the Grafana Image Renderer plugin or remote rendering service.

 To install the plugin, refer to the [Grafana Image Renderer Installation instructions](https://grafana.com/grafana/plugins/grafana-image-renderer#installation).